- 24-60 months to pay loans off

 60MonthLoans Personal Loan Requirements & Application Info

-Because its loans are difficult to qualify for and don’t allow cosigners or joint applicants, 60MonthLoans loses a few points in this category.
+Because its loans have limited availability, 60MonthLoans loses a few points in this category.

 60MonthLoans Personal Loan Reviews & Transparency